Getting Started

 Important Notes

-• inputs and outputs are pre-allocated — write to them directly, don’t create new buffers
+• ctx.inputs / ctx.outputs are pre-allocated and pre-sliced — write into them directly, don’t create new buffers.

-• process() runs on the real-time audio thread — avoid allocating memory and doing I/O
+• process() runs on the real-time audio thread — avoid allocations and I/O.

 Defining Parameters

-Declare automatable parameters using the builder functions from conjuredsp:
+Declare automatable parameters with the builder functions from conjuredsp:

 from conjuredsp import freq, db, time_ms, mix, pct, toggle, ratio, choice, integer, param